aknodell/nhlScrapeR/README.md

 # nhlScrapeR
-Scraper for NHL API and HTML reports
+Scraper for NHL API and HTML reports for 2009-10 season to present